tytydraco/yessleep/out/My_father_discovered_the_exact_date_of_the_worlds_end.md

 When I reached my address, I felt like I had somehow taken the wrong path.

 There was nothing there.
-Just an empty lot, full of dirt and grass, surrounded by what I was certain were my usual neighbors.
+Just an empty lot, full of dirt and grass, surrounded by what I was certain were my usual neighbors - their houses intact.

 I retraced my steps several times to make sure I wasn’t hallucinating, and I wasn’t.